The Sunsphere, built for the 1982 World's Fair, towering over downtown

 The good news about all of this is that Knoxville has a truly walkable downtown.
 Shopping, food and music are around every corner.
 Knoxville loves a party.
 The city is home to the Big Ears Festival, the Dogwood Arts Festival, the Rossini Festival, the Knoxville Film Festival, Outdoor Knoxfest and the International Biscuit Festival, just to name a few.
 Every Labor Day, Knoxville hosts Boomsday, one of the Southeast’s premier events and the largest Labor Day weekend fireworks show in the nation.

-Stop by the Outdoor Knoxville Adventure Center at Volunteer Landing for stand-up paddleboard and canoe rentals or explore Knoxville’s Urban Wilderness, located just three miles from downtown.
-This 1,000-acre urban playground features more than 40 miles of hiking and biking trails within city limits and connects parks, trails, Civil War sites and recreational amenities.
+Stop by the Outdoor Knoxville Adventure Center at Volunteer Landing for stand-up paddleboard and canoe rentals or explore Knoxville’s Urban Wilderness, located just 4.8 kilometers from downtown.
+This 405-hectare urban playground has something for every type of outdoors enthusiast, features more than 64 miles of hiking and biking trails within city limits and connects parks, trails, Civil War sites and recreational amenities.
 Bike, canoe and stand-up paddleboard rentals are also available at the Ijams Nature Center.